 Do you work in or manage a global virtual team?
-These are teams whose members are distributed across the globe, and who primarily communicate using email/audio/videoconference, rather than face-to-face.
-These teams experience many challenges, including language and cultural barriers, which lead to lower trust, cohesion, productivity and higher conflict.
+These are teams whose members are distributed across the globe, who work in different time zones, language and cultural boundaries.
+Members rely heavily on Computer-Mediated Communication (e.g. email, audio/videoconference), with little opportunities for face-to-face interactions.
+Global virtual teams experience many challenges, including language and cultural barriers, which lead to lower trust, cohesion, productivity and higher conflict.

 Language Disparities in Multi-Lingual Teams

 Helen Ai He, Naomi Yamashita, Ari Hautasaari, Xun Cao, and Elaine M. Huang.
 “Why Did They Do That?
 Exploring Attribution Mismatches Between Native and Non-Native Speakers Using Videoconferencing.”
 In Proceedings of the 2017 ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW 2017), pp. 297-309.
 ACM, 2017.

 The meaning we attribute to another’s actions significantly impact our subsequent behaviors and interactions towards that person.
 Distributed teams often combine native speakers (NS) and non-native speakers (NNS) and are particularly prone to making attribution errors.
 Language difficulties place NNS under a higher cognitive load, potentially leading NS to make inaccurate attributions of NNS.
 We conducted an exploratory laboratory study to investigate the attributions NS and NNS form about each other in multiparty videoconferencing.